Yuan-Xinyi/Yuan-Xinyi.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # ✨ News
+- *2026.06*: &nbsp;📝 We’ve released a new paper on [Extreme Motion Gneration](https://yuan-xinyi.github.io/extreme-motion-generation/).
 - *2026.04*: &nbsp;📌 I start to serve as the Student Representative for the IEEE RAS Technical Committee on Mobile Manipulation.
 - *2026.01*: &nbsp;📌 I'm actively updating a [Robotics AI paper reading list in 2026](https://github.com/Yuan-Xinyi/awesome-robotics-papers-2026).
 - *2026.01*: &nbsp;🎉 Our paper on [numerical IK solver](https://arxiv.org/pdf/2503.22234) is accepted by the IEEE Transactions on Automation Science and Engineering.